 Admired and well liked for his character and kindness, Chang’s peaceful life was magnificent until his beloved wife passed unexpectedly in 1893.

-Four months later, at the age of only 52, Chang died of a broken heart.
+Four months later, Chang died of a broken heart.

 His funeral was a quiet affair as per his wishes.
 50 of his closest friends gathered around his eight and a half foot plain oak casket to pay their respects.
 There, William J. Day summed it best when he described his friend Chang as ‘a gentle giant, a giant of giants, great of stature, but with the kindest nature and a heart as true and tender as ever beat’.